 Once it dried I sanded it smooth and then prepared to paint the surface.

 At first I thought I was going to leave it natural but there were too many imperfections not to mention not all of the boards were cut vertically.
 But I wanted to show the grain somehow.
 This is when I decided to white wash the doors.

 With a plastic container half filled with water, eggshell pure white Behr paint, and a brush I was ready to paint.
 First, dab brush in paint then dip in water.
 Brush on and smooth out.
 You will get drips but if you quickly brush the drips outward the drips are no longer a problem.

 The first coat was pretty light.
 I just kept adding and spreading the paint.
 When they say wash that's pretty much what you are doing.
 Two coats later and I was ready to attach the hardware.

 Attach dummy hinges and pulls

 I found the hardware on Amazon for about $25.
 It's called Decorative Door Hardware Kit-Dummy Hinges Pulls Carriage Door.
 To attach first mark each hole then use a small drill bit and drill holes for the hex screws.
-Once the hex screws were placed I then anchored them with a washer followed by the nut.
+Once the hex screws were placed, I then anchored them with a washer followed by the nut.
 Hubby had a hex bolt kit so I was lucky there.
 I'm imagining going to the hardware store and asking for the screws with the flat ends and circles with holes in the middle...you know, those watchamacallits.
 Oh, I need nuts too.
 Um....where are they and what size will I need.
 Thank.
 You.
 Hubby.

 The faux bypass closet doors certainly are not dull!
 While this was a multi-step, multi-day project, I couldn't be happier with the results.
-The doors are heavier and they are no longer bypass doors due to the handle.
+The doors are heavier and they are no longer bypass doors due to the handles.
 I'm okay with that.